Menu

 • Email address of the health professional; and

-• Date, time, and place of the appointment.
+• Date, time, motive and place of the appointment.

 About whom?